Local Information Privacy and Its Application to Privacy-Preserving Data Aggregation: Privacy Definitions and Relationships

 \section{Privacy Definitions and Relationships}

-In this Section, we first recap several existing privacy notions in the local settings, we then extend Information Privacy to the local setting (LIP); finally, we study its relationships with other notions.
+In this Section, we first recap several existing privacy notions in the local setting.
+We then introduce LIP and study its relationships with other notions.
+In this paper, we focus on discrete-valued data.